 Regular monthly (or weekly) readers often schedule an annual season, a la community theatre—a smorgasbord of all types and times; others explore related plays in series, one theme (playwright, movement, age) for a while, then another.

-Some read play before they go (together) to see them on stage.
+Some read plays before they go (together) to see them on stage.
 Some read plays that have won awards.
 Ambitious groups might undertake a survey of World Drama, beginning with Modern American plays and going back to the Greeks.

 These and other options are explored in Group Options and related posts.

 Otherwise, the agenda is up to the group.
 For many, entertainment and engagement are sufficient; others will connect Cold Reads to all the other reasons we read plays and act on those connections.
 Go to the theatre.
 Get involved backstage (or on), or usher.
 Play some theater games (improvise).

 Some groups reach out to the community, conduct Cold Reads workshops, perform Readers’ Theater, spread the word.

 Fundamentally, a Cold Reads Group is any number of people, any few to a dozen of whom gather on occasion to read/ad lib a play, with protocols regarding who reads when and where, how often, and so forth, as described above.
 The occasion is the read itself, no more.
 (Maybe hors d’oeuvres.)